Khloe Kardashian and Tristan Thompson Were Engaged for 9 Months Before Paternity Lawsuit - E! Online

 "We were in the best place we were," she said onscreen of Tristan.
 "So when we're in the peak of our relationship, you go ahead and cheat on me?
 I don't even want to know what you do in the worst of our relationship."

-In January 2022, Tristan apologized to Khloe for having a child with Maralee.
+At the time, she captioned one photo that gave a peek at her ring, "New @goodamerican shoes are dropping 2.25."
+When E! host Morgan Stewart asked, "ARE THEY?"
+Khloe replied, "yep!
+They are!"
+Fans assumed she was confirming an engagement to Tristan, but Khloe later clarified.
+"My reply was to the question 'are they?'
+My reply is 'Yep they are,'" she said.
+"Meaning yes the shoes are dropping on 2.25."

+After Khloe posted an up-close-and-personal look at the dazzling rock in April 2021, one user wrote, "This HAS to be an engagement ring."
+Meanwhile, another added, "Koko you're trolling us with the ring."
+It's still not confirmed if it was, in fact, an engagement ring.

 E!
-News has reached out to Khloe's rep but hasn't received a comment.
+News has reached out to Khloe's rep and Tristan's lawyer but hasn't received a comment.